danklotz/openNotes/micro-reviews.md

 - *Cartwright (2020) Nature, the Artful Modeler.* Very interesting.
 Assumes some familiarity with the work of Cartwright.
 - *Childers (2013) Philosophy and Probability.* Very good book.
 - *[Chimero (?)
 The Shape of Design](https://shapeofdesignbook.com/).* meh.
-- *Cleave (2014): Royal London Sketchbook.* I would recommend th is book only for a small niche audience, that are interested in the technique.
+- *Cleave (2014): Royal London Sketchbook.* I would recommend the is book only for a small niche audience, that are interested in the technique.
 Which is: Photos post-processed to appear like some form of painting.
-- 🎭 *Contino (2018): Brand by Hand: Blisters, Calluses, and Clients: A Life in Design.* Beatyful design book.
+- 🎭 *Contino (2018): Brand by Hand: Blisters, Calluses, and Clients: A Life in Design.* Beatiful design book.
 Quite unique illustrations.
 Some of the topics could need more exposures.
 - *Diaconis (2017) Ten Great Ideas about Chance.* I like it.
 Jumps a round a little bit too much and probably assumes to much pre-knowledge on for specific parts.
 Goes quite deep about some topics.
 - *Edney (2019) Cartography: The Ideal and Its History.* Definitely written with cartographers as readers in mind.
 Nevertheless interesting.
 - *Efron & Hastie (2016): Computer Age Statistical Inference.* Very technical, very interesting.
 Surprisingly good read.
 - ⭐️ *Ende (1994) Zettelkasten.* Wow!
 - *Ende (1982): Die Schattennähmaschiene.* Eine illustrierte Gedichtssammlung von Michael Ende (Unendliche Geschiche).
 Sehr lieb gemacht.
-Die illustrationen fand ich ein wenig zu plakativ.
+Die Illustrationen fand ich ein wenig zu plakativ.
 - ⭐️ *Ende (1979): Die unendliche Geschichte.* <3 <3 <3
 - *Foer (2011) Moonwalking with Einstein.* One of my favorite non-fiction books.
 - 🎭 *Fortrey (2005): The Earth: An Intimate History.* A must read for any earth-scientist.
 Care if you are not a native speaker since the language is surprisingly sophisticated (very gentle too).